lukasthoms/git-todo-ios-0615-public/README.md

 ## Create a file

-First, create a new directory in your home directory to contain your git repository:
+First, create the directory "git-todo" in your home directory to contain your git repository:

 ```
 cd ~